mikemckiernan/NeMo-Guardrails/CONTRIBUTING.md

    poetry install --with dev
    ```

-   This will install pre-commit, pytest, and other development tools.
+   The preceding command installs pre-commit, pytest, and other development tools.
+   Specify `--with dev,docs` to add the dependencies for building the documentation.

 7. If needed, you can install extra dependencies as below: